alexmercerind/dart_vlc/README.md

 ## Contributions

-The code in the project is nicely arranged (I guess), I have added comments wherever I felt necessary.
+The code in the project is nicely arranged and follows the clean architecture.

 Contributions to the project are open, it will be appreciated if you discuss the bug-fix/feature-addition in the issues first.